industrydive/incident_response/README.md

 # incident_response

 ## Background
 We wanted to create a slackbot that could easily facilitate incident response here at Industry Dive.
 This is our first iteration towards that goal.
 Our slackbot currently lives in two seperate google cloud functions called `incidentSlashCommand` and `handleIncidentForm`.
 Making changes to the slackbot means redeploying the two functions.
 The `incidentSlashCommand` function verifies the source of the request and presents the user with a form in slack after they enter the '/incident' command.
-The `handleIncidentForm` takes the form submission and creates the slack channel with all relevant parties, notifies the commander and comms, and sends a brief description message.
+The `handleIncidentForm` takes the form submission and creates the slack channel with all relevant parties, sends a brief description message in the new incident channel, and sends private notifications to both the incident commander and incident communications.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on a live system.

 ### Prerequisites